RallyTools/RallyRestToolkitForRuby/README.md

 [![Stories in Ready](http://badge.waffle.io/RallyTools/RallyRestToolkitForRuby.png)](http://waffle.io/RallyTools/RallyRestToolkitForRuby)

-RallyAPI is a wrapper of Rally's Web Service API Json endpoints using rest-client and native json parsing Check the examples directory for more detailed samples.
+RallyAPI is a wrapper of Rally's Web Service API JSON endpoints using rest-client and native json parsing Check the examples directory for more detailed samples.

 ### Installation